Porem5002/flappy-odin/README.md

 ## Build

 If you want to build the project in your own machine you will need to have the [Odin Programming Language](https://odin-lang.org/) installed in your PC and make it accessible via your **PATH** environment variable.
+The version that is recommended to be used to build the project is [dev-2024-09](https://github.com/odin-lang/Odin/releases/tag/dev-2024-09).

 After doing this, run the following commands according to your platform and your needs.